priv-kweihmann/meta-sca/docs/casestudy/adv_security.md

 in the conf/local.conf-file.

-#### Hardening is user defined code is executed
+#### Hardening if user defined code is executed

 In this case it might be worth a look if your code does have a larger weakness for [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming).
-Mostly it can't be fully avoided, but the chances of being exploited by that technique could be extremely lowered.
+Mostly it can't be fully avoided, but the chances of being exploited by that technique could be mitigated.

 The [ropgadget](../conf/module/ropgadget.md) module does scan your code for such pattern.
 As there are a large number of occurrences the global loglevel need to be turned to "info" to see all findings.